eyob721/alx-higher_level_programming/README.md

 # Alx - Higher Level Programming

-This are the higher level programming projects I did in the Alx program.
+These are the higher level programming projects I did in the Alx program.

 ## Python